danielsaidi/TagKit/Sources/TagKit/TagKit.docc/TagKit.md

 # ``TagKit``

-TagKit is a Swift SDK that makes it easy to work with tags and slugification in `Swift` and `SwiftUI`.
+TagKit makes it easy to use tags and slugify strings in Swift and SwiftUI.